checkeverything.ch

 ✓ Wildlife accidents (animal collision)✗ Parking damage by unknowns

-✓ Marten damage✗ Gross negligence (partially)
+✓ Marten damage (sometimes consequential)✗ Gross negligence (insurer-dependent)

 3. Fully Comprehensive Insurance (Optional)